alsmal23/S4T1TM2/docs/design-document.md

 - designing more complex UI views/"pages"

 #### Client API

-#### Web Server
+#### Server API
-presently the SQLite database schema is defined with the Web Server responding correctly to a small subset of the planned API endpoints.
+The SQLite database schematics for the entire data backend have been written and revised.
+A layer on top of Spark's HTTP layer was implemented to allow a modular framework for constructing new API endpoints.
+A small subset of the planned API endpoints have been fleshed out.

+##### Issues being tackled
+- implementing simpler API endpoints
+- user authentication system

 ### Plan of Work
 #### Desktop Client
 By next week, the following goals are aimed to be implemented:
+- finish fleshing out the full UI experience (minimization to tray icon, user dropdowns)
 - integrating into the client-api module and support a few simple use cases
-- finish fleshing out the full UI experience (minimization to tray icon, user dropdowns)
-- attempt bundled application
+- attempt bundling application script to produce a final product

 #### Client API

-##### Web Server
+#### Server API
 1. all GET http requests will be implemented.
 2. implement all POST http requests.
 3. Authentication will be last priority.